 What a nutritionist does is help you understand the foundation of your health – your diet.
 It’s not just about food and supplements.

 She’s both coach and teacher, helps you implement the changes that will help you in kitchen, and helps you learn to measure what things make the most difference for you.

 She treats health issues that result from poor nutrition or cause poor nutrition.
 Sometimes the body does not digest correctly or work correctly in other ways.
-She can often help.
+Our nutritionist, Stephanie Goodman, can often help.

-Although Dr. Ginsburg, a nutrition-oriented holistic Family Doctor and can counsel people on nutrition, a holistic nutritionist is tooled up to address these issues in more depth, and costs less.
+Although Dr. Ginsburg, is a nutrition-oriented holistic Family Doctor and can counsel people on nutrition, a holistic nutritionist is tooled up to address these issues in more depth and it costs less.
 Working with Dr. Ginsburg, you can also can have lab tests done to help clarify any metabolic issues that may exist.
 The two of them work closely together.